iAmMrinal0/prestoDom-book/example.md

 We will take an example of a counter which increments or decrements based on a button click.

-### Layouts
+###

 We will use a `linearLayout` and to show the text we will use a `textView`

 Our actions are basically `Increment` or `Decrement`

-And our state is an object with the count value.
-We start our state with the counter set to `0` and our `eval` function will handle the state updation for our actions.
+And our state is an `Int(Integer)` with the count value.
+We start our state with the counter set to `0` and our `eval` function will handle the state updation based on our actions.

 ```haskell
 module Counter where